basonjui/h3-py-samples/README.md

 [![H3: v3.7.6](https://img.shields.io/badge/h3-v3.7.6-blue.svg)](https://github.com/uber/h3/releases/tag/v3.7.6)
 [![License: MIT](https://img.shields.io/github/license/basonjui/h3-py-samples)](https://github.com/basonjui/h3-py-samples/blob/main/LICENSE)

+> ⚠️ **Note**
+>
+> - To ensure compatibility, please use **`h3-py v3.7.6`**.
+> - The latest release of **h3-py** can be found [here](https://github.com/uber/h3-py/releases/latest), but it may not be compatible with this repository.

 ## About

 ### This repository

 This repository contains sample notebooks & helper transformation functions of h3-py: Uber's H3 Hexagonal Hierarchical Geospatial Indexing System in Python.

 As I continue to work on H3 projects and learn new things, I will update this repository with useful H3 samples, transformation functions, tips, and perhaps common challenges.

 ### H3

-H3 is a **Grid System** developed by Uber and is currently open source under Apache 2 license.
-Grid systems are critical to geospatial data analytics, which can be used to partition the Earth into identifiable & quantifiable grid cells.
+H3 is an open-source **hexagonal hierarchical geospatial indexing system** created by Uber and released under the Apache 2.0 license.

+It provides a way to partition the surface of the Earth into discrete, identifiable grid cells at multiple resolutions.
+Unlike traditional square or rectangular grids, H3 uses primarily **hexagons** (with a few pentagons for closure), which offer more uniform adjacency and minimize edge effects.

+H3 is widely used in geospatial analytics and location-based applications, enabling tasks such as:

+- Aggregating and visualizing geospatial data at different resolutions.
+- Performing efficient spatial indexing and queries.
+- Supporting large-scale geospatial data pipelines and data warehouses.
+- Enabling real-time analytics in transportation, logistics, urban planning, and mobility platforms.

 To learn more about H3: